ru/casanova/README.md

 #### If you want to use eclipse

 First, you need to install [m2eclipse](http://m2eclipse.sonatype.org).
+(Eclipse update site: http://m2eclipse.sonatype.org/sites/m2e)

 You can use maven to generate an eclipse project for you by running